Computing Threshold Budgets in Discrete-Bidding Games: A Fixed-Point Algorithm for Finding Threshold Budgets

 \subsection{Warm up: a fixed-point algorithm for B\"uchi bidding games}

-In this section, we consider the special case of B\"uchi games.
+In this section, we illustrate the ideas of the fixed-point algorithm on the special case of B\"uchi games.
 The transition from B\"uchi to parity games involves an induction on the parity indices.
-We find that the core ideas of the algorithm are easier to present on the simpler case of B\"uchi objectives.
+A B\"uchi game is $\zug{V, E, k, F}$, where $F \subseteq V$ is a set of {\em accepting states}.
+Formally, B\"uchi games are a special case of parity games in which the vertices are labeled by $\set{0,1}$.
+We stress that, for ease of presentation, we focus on games without a frugal objective.